georgeweigt/certificate-tool/README.md

-Plain and simple crypto library for certificates.
+Plain and simple crypto library for certificates

 `ctool` is an app that uses the library.